QubesOS/qubes-app-u2f/Documentation/manpages/qctap-proxy.rst

 Description
 -----------

-This daemon emulates a HID device which forwards U2F requests over qrexec to a real device in a domain which holds USB host.
+This daemon emulates a HID device which forwards CTAP requests over qrexec to a real device in a domain which holds USB host.

 Options